top of page

 Any acknowledgements authors wish to make should be included in a separate headed section at the end of the manuscript but before the list of references.

-A reference list should appear at the end of the paper under the heading "References".
-All the references should be arranged in numerical order.
-References in tables, figures and panels should be in numerical order according to where the item is cited in the text.
-The Journals names should be abbreviated according to the style used in the Index Medicus.
-All authors when six or less should be listed, when seven or more list only the first six and add et al.
+A reference list should appear at the end of the paper under the heading "References."
+All references should be arranged in numerical order.
+References in tables, figures, and panels should be in numerical order according to where the item is cited in the text.
+Journal names should be written in full.
+When there are six or fewer authors, all should be listed; when there are seven or more, list only the first six and add et al.

 Author A. Article title.
 Journal Title.
 Publication Year; Volume (Issue): Page numbers.